 It rained overnight, and it continued to drizzle into the early morning.
 So I waited around for the weather to improve.
 As the rain subsided, the clouds remained.
 But I wanted to start moving to reach Necklace Valley at a decent hour.

-In the mist, I went to the top of Point 5760, which ended above the cliffs.
-So I backtracked a bit and bypassed them from the steep south side.
-I got a glimpse of Crawford Lake that I had hoped to see from the camp.
+In the mist, I reached the top of Point 5760, which ended above the cliffs.
+So, I backtracked and bypassed the sheer terrain from the steep south.
+Meanwhile, I briefly glimpsed Crawford Lake, which I had wanted to see from the camp.

 See more trip photos here.